Zimbabwe national cricket team: 2022–2023: the redemption, 2022 World Cup qualifier success, first ever win on Australian soil and T20 World Cup

 Zimbabwe qualified for the Super 12 of the 2022 T20 World Cup after victory over Scotland and Ireland and a loss to the West Indies.
 The first game of the Super 12 was a no result against neighbours South Africa.
-The second game brought about a famous 1 run win over Pakistan.
+The second game brought about a famous one-run win over Pakistan.

-2024: T20I world record
+2024–present: T20 World Cup success and consistency in playing International Cricket

 On 23 October 2024, Zimbabwe set a world record for the highest score in a men's T20I with 344 for 4 against The Gambia, during the 2024 ICC Men's T20 World Cup Africa Sub-regional Qualifier B tournament in Kenya.
 The innings included Sikandar Raza becoming the first Zimbabwe player to score a T20I century, making 133 not out off 43 balls.